 We will complete a privacy impact assessment (PIA) before we share personal information to make sure we protect your privacy and comply with the law.

 We may also share your personal information when we feel there is a good reason that is more important than protecting your privacy.
-This does not happen often, but when we need to share your information, it will be because one of the exemptions in the Data Protection Act 2018 (opens in new window) applies.
+This does not often happen, but when we need to share your information, it will be because one of the exemptions in the Data Protection Act 2018 (opens in new window) applies.
 For example:

 - for the purpose of prevention and detection of crime